 Only use this if absolutely essential, but again its a very handy option to have.
 When in the above Edit view, you will notice a rubbish bin icon in the top right corner.
 Tapping this will ask you to confirm the removal of the workout.
 Tapping Yes will delete the workout.
 Tapping No will cancel and keep the workout.
 As above, this option is only available on workouts originally created in HeartWatch.

-If you use a GPS enabled workout, such as an Outdoor Run, Outdoor Walk or Outdoor Ride, a location map will be available to view from your Workout record.
-This is selected by tapping the Location which will open a maps view.
+If you use one of the following workout activities - Outdoor Run, Outdoor Walk, Outdoor Cycle or Outdoor Hiking, a GPS activation will show on your Watch when you start the workout using HeartWatch.
+Wait for the GPS to lock and then select Go.
+A location map will be available to view from your Workout record in the iPhone app.
+This is selected by tapping the Location which will open a maps view (see below).

 Maps has a vast arrange of functionality when you press the (i) icon that appears in the top right corner, where you can change to satellite or flyover views, you can overlap your pace, distance or heart rate.
 You can even do a playback by selecting a pop-up and tapping the play button.
 It really is a fantastic GPS maps view to explore.
 More details below on using the GPS viewer, or refer to the Watch Use section for starting a GPS enabled workout.